strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 There may be be a small delay here while Lima Charlie creates the new company.

-As you may notice it is possible to use this tool to manage more than one company or organization with this tool.
+You may notice from the picture below that it is possible to use this tool to manage more than one company or organization at a time.

 Once the page finishes loading you will see a menu appear and your fake company.
 Please select your ficticious company.